 5 Places to Shop Like a Local in Houston

 Skip the malls and big-box chains.
 Houston’s shopping culture is more than mega-retailers.
 The city’s creative class of designers, vintage curators, and craftspeople are reinventing what it means to shop local.
 From tucked-away enclaves to historic neon-lit streets, Houston’s retail scene is powered by stories and the makers behind them.
-Here are five must-visit spots where you’ll shop like a local.
+Here are five must-visit spots where you’ll shop like a local in Houston.

 Tucked in a quiet residential neighborhood at 2604 Persa, Persa Place is a hub for Houston’s indie fashion and maker community.